aicommons-dev/chat-bot--lives-savers/README.md

 ### Chatbot Model

 Sample set of intents is available in the file intents.json.
 There is pre-built model called model_ChatBot.h5.
 If you want to rebuild the model - run Jupyter notebook ChatBotModel.ipynb.
 For testing of the model run ChatBotResponse.ipynb.

+### MISCELLANEOUS

+Suggestions and contributions are welcome in improving this solution.